ViralTexts/vrt-clusters/clusters/East_St._Louis_-_The_Appeal_July_28,_1917.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-the burdens and privations of the Rus­
-sian people
-While so much is being dc%e to aid
-the Russian people, would it not belife
-well to &quot;try to reduce the burdens and
-privations&quot; of certain classes of Amer­
-ican people, who are in many respects
-greater sufferers than the Russians
-are.
-Congressman Medill McCormick in
-a recent speech said that all here must
-be Americans That&#x27;s good talk but &#x27;P
-the greatest consideration.
-crusade against autocracy, without ad- sia, appeals to the American people&#x27;
 vancing the line of democracy in every to help Russia build a republic.
 Per
 country In the world, whether on one haps in the year, to oo
 side of the contest or the other.
 If Russian republic has been built, some